bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Above's imperative programming approach and distributed data store handle complex use cases.
-You get enterprise-grade computing that also taps into complementary services such as Twilio® and ML tools
+You get enterprise-grade computing that also taps into complementary services such as Twilio®,  ML tools, and external cloud functions.
         actions: []
         media_position: right
         media_width: fifty